o-krussow/java-practice-blockchain/README.md

-An old attempt at a simple blockchain implementation written in java.
+An old attempt at a simple java blockchain implementation.